Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models: Products of expert diffusion models

+We emphasise that guided interpolation is not the same as inpainting.
+Inpainting is a common use case of diffusion models, with \citet{tevet2023human} and \citet{zhang2022motiondiffuse} both demonstrating the use of diffusion models for inpainting in the motion domain (i.e., \emph{motion editing} or \emph{inbetweening}), by filling in missing poses or joint data at different time frames.
+Guided interpolation, in contrast, interpolates between different probability distributions described by diffusion models, such as different motion styles.

+The idea behind guided interpolation readily generalises to more than two models.
+Consider $M$ diffusion models $\widehat{\bm{\varepsilon}}_m$ with different conditioning information $\bm{c}_{m,\,1:T}$.
+These can be combined as

+where $\sum_{m=1}^M \gamma_m=1$, as required for a barycentric combination.
+(We do not require $\gamma_m\in[0,\,1]$, to permit extrapolation and not only interpolation.)
+Note that $\widehat{\bm{\varepsilon}}_m$ can be different models, or instances of the same model with different conditioning input $\bm{c}_{m,\,1:T}$ (e.g., different style input, as in Eq.\ \eqref{eq:interp}).
+It is not required that $\widehat{\bm{\varepsilon}}_m$ is always the same model nor that they were trained on the same data.
+They do not even have to accept the same conditioning information, and instead the dimensionality and content of $\bm{c}_{m,\,1:T}$ can depend on $m$.
+All that is needed is that the output spaces match.
+This construction is highly general and allows combining an arbitrary number of potentially heterogeneous diffusion models into an ensemble, interpolating between their predictions at will during denoising.

+The score-matching objective used for training diffusion models means that the diffusion models at every step approximate $\nabla_{\x_{n-1}} \ln p\given{\x_{n-1}}{\x_n,\,\bm{c}}$ \cite{song2019generative,dieleman2022guidance}.
+By working backwards through the steps in \citet{dieleman2022guidance}, reverting the gradient operation and taking the exponent \footnote{This derivation is not completely rigorous, e.g., one needs to assume that the network predictions $\widehat{\bm{\varepsilon}}\given{\x_{n-1}}{\x_n,\,\bm{c},\,n}$ form a divergence-free vector field on $\x_{n-1}$, which happens if score matching is optimal, but need not be exactly true in practice, but the result is nonetheless elucidating.}, we can see that the proposed ensemble corresponds to performing denoising steps based on a product of multiple different denoising distributions,

-This interpretation shows that guided interpolation is a special case of a \emph{product of experts} model.
-The fact that the exponents sum to one avoids the probability-concentration issues seen with na{\"\i}ve product-of-experts models like in \cite{shannon2011effect}.
-One can scale the coefficients (exponents) by a factor to independently adjust the Gibbs temperature of sampling, if desired.
-Extrapolation is possible by choosing $\gamma\notin[0,\,1]$.
-We also note that guided interpolation is different from conventional mechanisms for interpolating conditional information in deep learning models, such as averaging two inputs (which may lead to previously unseen input and undefined behaviour) or averaging two latent-space embeddings (whose average similarly may fall into regions of latent space with poor coverage during training; cf.\ \cite{tomczak2018vae}).
+This is a product of several probability density functions, i.e., a \emph{product of experts} \cite{hinton2002training}.
+The fact that the exponents sum to one avoids the probability-concentration issues seen with na{\"\i}ve product-of-experts models discussed in \citet{shannon2011effect}.

+We note that guided interpolation through products of experts is different from conventional mechanisms for creating intermediate conditioning information in deep-learning models, such as averaging two inputs (which may lead to previously unseen input and undefined behaviour, especially if style labels are discrete) or averaging two latent-space embeddings (whose average similarly may fall into regions of latent space with poor coverage during training; cf.\ \citet{tomczak2018vae}).
+Instead of interpolating between two conditional inputs, our proposal effectively interpolates between the \emph{behaviour} of several conditional diffusion processes, each of which is well defined.
+This is less likely to produce unnatural output, since both diffusion processes in isolation are good at driving noisy $\x_n$-values towards regions of outcome space perceived as natural.